dvalentino/pydatasci_bootcamp/README.md

-# pydatasci_bootcamp
+## pydatasci_bootcamp

+# Python Data Science and Machine Learning Bootcamp

+## Description
-Course data files and solutions for the Python Data Science and Machine Learning Bootcamp.
+This repository contains the course data files and solutions for the Python Data Science and Machine Learning Bootcamp.

+## Contents

+### Data Files

+### Solutions (Python Notebooks)